joeky888/dotfile/Linux/Deepin.md

 Packages
 =====
 * These pakcages are more powerful if they are installed from deepin GUI store
-* $ sudo apt-fast install deepin-system-monitor deepin.com.baidu.pan -y # Probably missing some icons if using cli to install them
+* $ sudo apt-fast install opera-developer opera-stable deepin-system-monitor deepin.com.baidu.pan -y # Probably missing some icons if using cli to install them